-- Applicants who have been convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation Offenders Act 1974 - Applicants in breach of another condition of their Tenancy Agreement in respect of their current or former accommodation (including temporary accommodation) - c) Applicants in breach of Section 214 of the Housing Act 1996. - d) Applicants with lawfully recoverable arrears or other housing related debt within the meaning of this Scheme, which have been accrued through deliberate and wilful non-payment - e) Applicants whose income or assets exceeds the limits set by the Council (as these limits will change the Officers will use guidance to apply this test) - f) Applicants who owe arrears of rent or other accommodation charges to the Council in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a minimum period of 8 weeks.
+- 3.8 Having considered the changes made to the Housing Act 1996 Part VI in the Localism Act 2011, the following classes of person will not normally qualify for a place in a band.
+There is discretion to waive these classes in exceptional circumstances, as approved by a Housing Needs Manager or Housing Service Manager.
+Examples of what the Council means by discretion can be found in Section 3.18: - a) Applicants who have been convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation Offenders Act 1974 - b) Applicants in serious breach of another condition of their Tenancy Agreement in respect of their current or former accommodation (including temporary accommodation).
+Examples of a serious breach could include subletting, deliberate damage to property, perpetrator of domestic violence or anti-social behaviour. - c) Applicants in breach of s.214 of the Housing Act 1996. - Applicants with lawfully recoverable arrears or other housing related debt within the meaning of this Allocations Scheme, which have been accrued through deliberate and wilful non-payment - e) Applicants whose income or assets exceeds the limits set by the Council using median income data taken from paycheck data (as these limits will change, Housing Needs Officers will use guidance to apply this test). - f) Applicants who owe arrears of rent or other accommodation charges to the Council in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a minimum period of 8 weeks.
 In assessing the application for registration, the Council will take into account the size of the debt, the means to pay and the degree of need.
-Existing tenants with rent arrears because they have been affected by the under-occupancy charge will not normally be excluded where a move will prevent further arrears building up and they have made a reasonable contribution towards the charge - g) Applicants who have refused one reasonable offer of accommodation under the terms of this Allocations Scheme, see Para 4.26 - Applicants that have in the 12 months prior to making an application voluntarily surrendered any tenancy that would have been reasonable for them to continue to occupy - i) Applicants who are overcrowded by only 1 bedroom and this is their only housing need - j) Applicants with no residential connection to Barnet as set out at Para 3.5 (save for applicants placed in band 4 as in Para 3.4 below).
+Existing tenants with rent arrears because they have been affected by the under-occupancy charge will not normally be excluded where a move will prevent further arrears building up and they have made a reasonable contribution towards the charge - g) Applicants who have refused one reasonable offer of accommodation under the terms of the Allocations Scheme, see Section 4.26 - Applicants that have in the 12 months prior to making an application voluntarily surrendered any tenancy that would have been reasonable for them to continue to occupy - i) Applicants who are only lacking one bedroom and are not statutorily overcrowded and this is their only housing need - j) Applicants with no residential connection to Barnet as set out at Section 3.10 (save for applicants placed in Band 4 as in Section 3.9 below).